sshchicago/admin/general/minutes/2020-09-16_genbod_minutes.md

     - Printer is broken again
       - for more information, see the sign on it.
       - Use the other one while you still can!
-      - We're ordering an entire new hotend
+      - We're have an entire new hotend
     - Laser is dead again
       - Probably the intel board
+      - FSL communicates by singing telegram instead of email
   - Woodshop (Dmitriy V)
     - Dmitriy has pretended to work on dust collection
       - Slow butt, steady progress.